TheAbubakrAbu/Sabacc-Droid/README.md

 # Sabacc Droid - Discord Bot

-*Supports Corellian Spike and Kessel Sabacc*
+*Supports Corellian Spike, Coruscant Shift, Kessel, and Traditional Sabacc*

 Welcome to the **Sabacc Droid**!
-This project brings the classic Star Wars card game Sabacc to life with two exciting versions:
+This project brings the classic Star Wars card game Sabacc to life with multiple exciting versions:

 1. **Console Version (`sabacc_console.py`)**: Play the Corellian Spike variant (prototype of Sabacc Droid) in your terminal or IDE.
-2. **Discord Bot Version (`sabacc_droid.py`)**: Play both Corellian Spike and Kessel variants by creating your own Discord bot.
+2. **Discord Bot Version (`sabacc_droid.py`)**: Play Corellian Spike, Coruscant Shift, Kessel, and Traditional Sabacc by creating your own Discord bot.
 Or simply invite the bot to your server here: [**Invite Link**](https://discord.ly/sabaac-droid)

-Experience the thrill of Sabacc as seen in _Solo: A Star Wars Story_, where Han Solo famously won the Millennium Falcon from Lando Calrissian, and delve into the Kessel variant as seen in _Star Wars Outlaws_.
+Experience the thrill of Sabacc as seen in _Solo: A Star Wars Story_, _Star Wars Outlaws_, and _Star Wars: Rebels_.

 Created on **November 14, 2024**.

+---

 ## Features

 ### Console Version (Corellian Spike Sabacc)

-- **Prototype of Sabacc Droid**: View the original prototype of Sabacc Droid before Sabacc Droid existed.
+- **Prototype of Sabacc Droid**: View the original prototype before Sabacc Droid existed.
 - **Classic Gameplay**: Play the Corellian Spike variant against a computer opponent.
 - **Simple Interface**: Enjoy a text-based interface that's easy to navigate.
 - **In-Game Tutorial**: Learn the rules as you play with helpful prompts and explanations.

-### Discord Bot Version (Corellian Spike and Kessel Sabacc)
+### Discord Bot Version (All Four Variants)

 - **Multiplayer Support**: Play with up to 8 players on a Discord server.
 - **Interactive Gameplay**: Use buttons and embeds for seamless interaction.
 - **Automated Game Management**: The bot handles turn order, card dealing, and scoring.
 - **Game Variants**:
   - **Corellian Spike Sabacc**: The classic variant with familiar rules.
+  - **Coruscant Shift Sabacc**: A dice-based variation played aboard the Galactic Starcruiser.
-  - **Kessel Sabacc**: A variant featuring Impostor and Sylop cards with special mechanics.
+  - **Kessel Sabacc**: Features Impostor and Sylop cards with unique mechanics.
+  - **Traditional Sabacc**: The classic game with an unlimited number of rounds and an "Alderaan" call to end the game.
-- **Rulebook Access**: View game rules directly in Discord for both variants.
+- **Rulebook Access**: View game rules directly in Discord for all variants.
 - **Add the Bot to Your Server**: [Invite Link](https://discord.ly/sabaac-droid)

+---

 ## Getting Started